A Study on the Origin of Christianity

 R. Carrier

-A slight variation is a meaning a little bit more generic like a member of the sect without implying obligatory being baptized.
+A slight variation is a meaning a little bit more generic like a member of the sect without implying necessarily being baptized.
 In both cases, as Carrier puts it, it is to differentiate Apostles to not Apostles.

 "The term "brother", adelphos is used even at Eleusis for those who receive initiation together.
 This is remarkable, even if it is to be understood more in terms of a clan system than of emotional affection."